-Even if you’re a keen Alberta based snowshoer, there’s a pretty good chance that you’ve never had a Fortress Mountain snowshoeing adventure in Kananaskis Country.
+Even if you’re a keen Alberta based snowshoer, there’s a pretty good chance that you’ve never had a Fortress Mountain in Kananaskis Country.
 Access is restricted to snowshoe tours led by White Mountain Adventures, cat skiing with KPOW or film makers including those that make Hollywood movies like The Revenant, Inception and The Bourne Legacy.

 The Fortress Mountain snowshoeing experience